-The Leland Tower (now Fox Island Apartments) is the tallest building in Aurora; it was at one time the tallest building in Illinois outside of Chicago.
+The Leland Tower is the tallest building in Aurora; it was at one time the tallest building in Illinois outside of Chicago.
 Initially serving as a hotel, The Leland Hotel was designed by Anker Sveere Graven and Arthur Guy Mayger and built in 1928.
 The building is most well-known for the Sky Club, a dinner and dancing club outfitted with elaborate decor and furnishings of the highest quality.
 Most famously, blues musicians like John Lee “Sonny Boy” Williamson recorded in the Sky Club, something that Aurora tries to preserve in its annual Blues on the Fox festival.

 Leland Tower is once again shining under new ownership and a recently remodeled ground floor restaurant, Leland Legends.